symbiotic-data/symbiotic-data.github.io/data/README.md

 #### StringMap32

-Mapping where strings are the keys - can be implemented as a hash-map internally, or as a JSON object as the case with JavaScript.
+Mapping where `String32`s are the keys - can be implemented as a hash-map internally, or as a JSON object as the case with JavaScript.

 ##### JSON